Study Abroad Scholarships

 Deadlines for submission of International Education and Bach Provost Study Abroad Scholarships:

-Deadline for submission of Summer Study Abroad PLUS Scholarship:
+Deadline for submission of Intl Education Scholarship and the ETSU Summer $1000 Scholarship:

 Other Study Abroad Scholarships

 The U.S. Fulbright Student Program is a grant program designed to give graduating seniors, recent B.S./B.A. graduates, master's and doctoral candidates, and young professionals and artists opportunities for personal development and international experience.
 Most grantees plan their own programs.
 Projects may include university coursework, independent library or field research, classes in a music conservatory or art school, special projects in the social or life sciences, or a combination.

 Ten German Chancellor Scholarships are awarded annually to highly motivated individuals.
 The program sponsors individuals who demonstrate the potential to strengthen ties between Germany and the United States through their profession or studies.
 The scholarship provides for a stay of one year in Germany for professional development, study, or research.
 The monthly stipends range from Euro 2,000 to 3,500 and special allowances are available for accompanying family members, travel expenses, and German language instruction.

 The Association of Teachers of Japanese Bridging Project is accepting applications from American students participating in semester or year long study abroad programs in Japan.
 The administrators are offering 50 scholarships to assist students with the travel and living expenses while studying abroad in Japan.
 Students majoring in any field of study are eligible to apply and Japanese language study is not a prerequisite.
 The recipients will receive a stipend of $2,500 (for students on semester-long programs) or $4,000 (for students on academic-year programs).The Bridging Scholarships are offered twice a year.

 The Honor Society of Phi Kappa Phi Study Abroad Scholarship